BioJulia/PopGen.jl/docs/io/variantcall.md

 PopGen.jl provides the commands `vcf` and `bcf` to import a variant call format files into `PopData`.
 The reader also accepts files that are gzipped.

 :::note Lazy Loading
-The packages required to import BCF/VCF files (`GeneticVariation.jl` and `GZip.jl`) are lazy-loaded, therefore you must invoke `using GeneticVariation, GZip` to get this import functionality (see example below).
+The packages required to import BCF/VCF files (`GeneticVariation.jl` and `GZip.jl`) are lazy-loaded.
+If you have not-gzipped variant call files, then you'll need to call `using GeneticVariation` before `bcf` and `vcf` become available to use.
+If your files are compressed, then you'll need to call
+`usig GZip` too.
 :::